qrev-ai/qrev/server/SERVER_README.md

-# Welcome to the Server side integrations document
+# Welcome to the Server side documention guide

+## Integrations

 QRev supports a few Integrations, which will expand over time.